wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 ### `reallocateFn`

 This lets you provide a custom memory allocation function.
-It's signature is:
+Its signature is:

     :::c
     void* reallocate(void* memory, size_t newSize)

 Wren uses this one function to allocate, grow, shrink, and deallocate memory.
-When called, `void*` is the existing pointer to the block of memory if an allocation is being changed or freed.
-If Wren is requested new memory, this is `NULL`.
+When called, `memory` is the existing pointer to the block of memory if an allocation is being changed or freed.
+If Wren is requesting new memory, then `memory` is `NULL`.

 `newSize` is the number of bytes of memory being requested.
 If memory is being freed, this is zero.
 Your callback should allocate the proper amount of memory